-Long-term incentive awards granted to the Company's senior leaders (approximately 300 colleagues, including the NEOs) are delivered with 50% of the value in performance award units, 25% in RSUs and 25% in stock options.
+Long-term incentive awards granted to the Company's senior leaders (approximately 300 colleagues, including the NEOs) in 2024 were delivered with 50% of the value in performance award units, 25% in RSUs and 25% in stock options.
+The actual grant-date value of each LTI award was consistent with this mix (please see the "2024 Grants of Plan-Based Awards Table").
 We believe the greater emphasis on achievement of the Relative TSR goal in our performance award units aligns the interests of the NEOs with the interests of our shareholders and further enhances the link between pay and performance in our compensation program.

-In 2023, long-term incentive awards were delivered through a mix of 50% performance award units and 25% each of stock options and RSUs, to approximately 300 of our senior leaders, including the NEOs.
-We believe that the mix of stock options (which have value only if there is an increase in the value of our stock), RSUs (which focus our executives on sustained growth) and performance award units (which reward the Company's executives in alignment with the relative return in our shareholders' investment in the Company over the three-year performance period) that was delivered in 2023 supports our pay-for-performance objective by tying executive awards to shareholder value accretion.
+In 2024, long-term incentive awards were delivered through a mix of 50% performance award units and 25% each of stock options and RSUs, to approximately 300 of our senior leaders, including the NEOs.
+The actual grant-date value of each LTI award was consistent with this mix (please see the "2024 Grants of Plan-Based Awards Table").
+We believe that the mix of stock options (which have value only if there is an increase in the value of our stock), RSUs (which focus our executives on sustained growth) and performance award units (which reward the Company's executives in alignment with the relative return in our shareholders' investment in the Company over the three-year performance period) that was delivered in 2024 supports our pay-for-performance objective by tying executive awards to shareholder value accretion.
 Long-term incentive awards were delivered to other eligible Zoetis colleagues generally through RSUs.